JiazhenZhao02091/GPSTFDiff/README.md

-# GPSTFDiff: Laplacian-Guided Progressive Diffusion for Remote Sensing Spatiotemporal Fusion
+# GPSTFDiff: Gaussian Pyramid Guided Progressive Diffusion for Remote Sensing Spatiotemporal Fusion

 This repository contains the code used for remote sensing spatiotemporal fusion (STF) experiments, including the proposed `GPSTFDiff` model and the comparison methods retained in this release.

-GPSTFDiff formulates multispectral STF as a conditional generative diffusion problem.
-It combines a change-aware conditional denoising network, Ada-UNet, with an inference-stage Laplacian-guided progressive sampler.
-Ada-UNet extracts multi-temporal change priors from coarse observations and a fine-resolution reference image, uses FiLM-based feature modulation for conditional interaction, and introduces an Adaptive Multiscale Detail Refiner (AdaMDR) to preserve high-frequency structural details.
-The progressive sampler reorganizes reverse diffusion into a coarse-to-fine trajectory, recovering low-frequency radiometric structure before refining local textures and boundaries.

 ## Datasets